CHECK OUT: MY BUTCHER SHOP

 The shank is the upper leg.
 Due to the constant use of this muscle by the animal it tends to be tough, so is best when cooked for a long time in moist heat, such as a braise.
 As it is very lean, it is widely used to prepare very low-fat ground beef.
 Beef shank is a common ingredient in soups and stock.

-Flatiron steak is from the shoulder and is usually 8oz to 12oz..
+Flatiron steak is from the shoulder and is usually 8oz to 12oz.
 They usually have a significant amount of marbling and can be very tender.
 It has become popular at upscale restaurants to serve flatirons from Wagyu beef, as a way for chefs to offer more affordable and profitable dishes featuring Wagyu or Kobe beef.
+It is also commonly referred to as a top blade steak, or an oyster blade steak (sometimes cut across the grain instead of along the seam of connective tissue that runs through the middle).

 Beef Short Ribs: